 Don't dig yourself in

-If your tires start spinning when you try to drive away in deep snow, and your vehicle stops moving, ease back on the pedal.
+If your winter tires start spinning when you try to drive away in deep snow, and your vehicle stops moving, ease back on the pedal.
 If the tires don't regain traction immediately, apply the brakes.

 Don't sit there with your wheels spinning.
 You'll just dig yourself in deeper.